Girafboy/RE-toy/README.md

 5. If `test_accuracy` is set to true, results will be shown in the terminal.
 Otherwise, once the script completes, the test results will be saved in the file specified by the `output_file` variable and the query time files will be stored in the directory specified by the `output_query_time_dir` variable.

+## Test Script `experiments.sh` Usage

+The `experiments.sh` runs all the four experiments mentioned in the paper, namely tradeoff, real_graph, scale_up, and dense_up.

+The usage of this script is similar to `test.sh`.
+Please alter the configuration parameters before running it.

 ## Citation

-If you use the ORSE-Toy algorithm or our testing platform for your research or any other work, please cite our paper.
+If you use the RE-toy algorithm or our testing platform for your research or any other work, please cite our paper.

 todo: bib

+## Disclaimer

-While our repository provides many reachability algorithms, we take no responsibility for the implementations of algorithms other than our own algorithm, ORSE-Toy.
+While our repository provides the implementations of many reachability algorithms, we take no responsibility for them, other than that of our own algorithm, RE-toy.
 The implementations of other reachability algorithms provided are for reference purposes only.
 Please refer to the original articles and official source code.